rdeneau/formation-fsharp/en/fsharp-training-09-object-oriented.md

 It's better to pass an object than a lambda as a parameter to a higher-order function when:

-1. Lambda arguments not explicit
+1. Lambda arguments are not explicit
    ❌ `let test (f: float -> float -> string) =...`
    ✅ Solution 1: type wrapping the 2 args `float`
    → `f: Point -> string` with `type Point = { X: float; Y: float }`
    ✅ Solution 2: interface + method for named parameters
    → `type IPointFormatter = abstract Execute : x:float -> y:float -> string`
 2. Lambda is a **command** `'T -> unit`
-   ✅ Prefer to trigger an side-effect via an object
+   ✅ Prefer to trigger a side-effect via an object
    → `type ICommand = abstract Execute : 'T -> unit`

 ---